 The distance between the rearmost side-marker lamp and the rear of the vehicle shall not exceed 1 m.

 However, for vehicles the length of which does not exceed 6 m and for chassis-cabs it is sufficient to have one side-marker lamp fitted within the first third and/or within the last third of the vehicle length.
-For M1 vehicles the length of which exceeds 6 m but does not exceed 7 m it is sufficient to have one side-marker lamp fitted not further than 3 m from the front and one within the last third of the vehicle length.
+For vehicles of category M1 the length of which exceeds 6 m but does not exceed 7 m it is sufficient to have one side-marker lamp fitted not further than 3 m from the front and one within the last third of the vehicle length.

 6.18.5.
 Geometric visibility

-Horizontal angle: 45° to the front and to the rear; however for vehicles on which the installation of the side-marker lamps is optional this value can be reduced to 30°.
+Horizontal angle: 45° to the front and to the rear; however, for vehicles on which the installation of the side-marker lamps is optional, this value can be reduced to 30°.

-If the vehicle is equipped with side-marker lamps used to supplement the reduced geometric visibility of front and rear direction indicator lamps conforming to paragraph 6.5.5.2. above and/or position lamps conforming to paragraphs 6.9.5.2. and 6.10.5.2. above, the angles are 45° towards the front and rear ends of the vehicle and 30° towards the centre of the vehicle (see the figure in paragraph 6.5.5.2. above).
+If the vehicle is equipped with side-marker lamps used to supplement the reduced geometric visibility of front and rear direction-indicator lamps conforming to paragraph 6.5.5.2. and/or position lamps conforming to paragraphs 6.9.5.2. and 6.10.5.2. , the angles are 45° towards the front and rear ends of the vehicle and 30° towards the centre of the vehicle (see Figure IV).

 Vertical angle: 10° above and below the horizontal.
-However, where a lamp is mounted below 750 mm (measured according to the provisions of paragraph 5.8.1. above), the downward angle of 10° may be reduced to 5°.
+However, where a lamp is mounted below 750 mm (measured according to the provisions of paragraph 5.8.1. ), the downward angle of 10° may be reduced to 5°.

 6.18.6.
 Orientation